christopherball/chessGuess/README.md

 1. Right-click on the Viewer with your contents already rendered, load your developer tools, and toggle on the `device toolbar` button (2nd from left).
    ![Toggle Device Toolbar](./img/readme-devicetoolbar.png)
-2. Set the dropdown to `responsive`, with dimensions of 245 \* 1000.
+2. Set the dropdown to `responsive`, with dimensions of 750 \* (none).
 You should see something like the following:
    ![Device Preview](./img/readme-devicepreview.png)
 3. Click the vertical `...` menu in the developer tool area and select `Run Command` and search for `screenshot` and choose `Capture Full Size Screenshot`:
    ![Run Command](./img/readme-runcommand.png)